 This is a typical Absaroka-Beartooth trail.
 The trail itself is in good shape and is well maintained.
 Wildflowers abound and, depending on the year, berries are available for pickers.
 About 4 miles in you reach the bottom of the steep switchback section of the trail.
 From here the trail begins a series of almost continuous switchbacks climbing and climbing.
 The view behind you into Paradise Valley can be spectacular on this steep but beautiful climb.

 Your reward for climbing the 1,400 ft vertical switchback section comes when you reach the top of the divide.
 Here you can look to the east into the Davis Creek drainage and back to the west towards Paradise Valley.
-If you’ve arranged a shuttle you can continue hiking from here down the Davis Creek Trail.
-This route connects into the trail system that will lead you to the trailhead near the 63 Ranch.
-This is the same trail you follow for the Elephanthead hike.
+If you’ve arranged a shuttle you can continue hiking from here down the Davis Creek Trail (trail #38).
+This trail runs about 10 miles to it’s trailhead on the West Boulder River.
 However, most hikers make the Davis Creek divide their destination and turn around here, retracing their steps back to their car.

 The Pine Creek Fire

 On a hot windy day in late August, 2013 a fire was sparked near the Yellowstone River that spread out-of-control.
 The fire swept northeast – through Pine Creek and into the Deep Creek drainage.
 Over the next 48 hours the fire jumped back and forth and burned a total of about 12,000 acres.
 Although the fire burned through the heart of the Pine Creek community, remarkably few buildings were lost.